 We now have All About...! pages for every season of the Church Year, and have many All About...! pages for various feasts, fasts, and holy days of the Church Year.
 Each All About...! page has a history, general facts, scriptural references, traditions, symbols, links, worship resources, sermons, an FAQ, and more material related to the particular season or holy day.
 We also have a helpful Church Year and Liturgy Dictionary, to define certain unfamiliar terms and practices.
 We are expanding our resources to include general prayers, language resources, and other tools peripherally related to celebrating the Church Year, but still important to its celebration.
 Enjoy!

 If you have any suggestions or information you would like to add to our Church Year.
-Net pages, please contact us.
+Net pages, please contact us through our sister site website.